kazurayam/VisualInspectionTutorial/docs/index.md

     }

     task compileTutorial {
+        // run docs/indexconv.sh to generate index.md from index_.adoc
+        doLast {
-        doFirst {
+            exec {
+                workingDir './docs'

-Please note that you declared the dependency to the `materialstore` library, which is published at the Maven Central repository.
+Please note that in the build.gradle we declared the dependency to the `materialstore` library, which is published at the Maven Central repository.

 -   <https://mvnrepository.com/artifact/com.kazurayam/materialstore>